open-ephys/onix-docs/source/Resources/downloads.rst

      - Fix race condition in the RIFFA kernel driver for windows.

-PCIe Host Gateware
+PCIe Controller Gateware
 ----------------------------------------------

-.. note:: Please see :ref:`Updating PCIe Host Gateware
+.. note:: Please see :ref:`Updating PCIe Controller Gateware
-   <pcie_host_gateware_update>` for instructions on how to use these files.
+   <pcie_controller_gateware_update>` for instructions on how to use these files.
    When using mac or linux, you will need to compile the Updater software from `source <https://github.com/open-ephys/onix-gateware-field-updaters>`__.

-.. _pcie_host_updater_download:
+.. _pcie_controller_updater_download:

-PCIe Host Upload Tool
+PCIe Controller Upload Tool
 ______________________________________________
-Software for uploading PCIe Host gateware to PCIe Host hardware.
+Software for uploading PCIe Controller gateware to PCIe Controller hardware.

 .. list-table::
    :widths: 15 25 60